gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Versioning

-Starters can still be versioned inside a repository so that you can track issues or bugs associated with specific developments in the starter but it's more difficult to make updates with new changes.
+Starters can still be versioned inside of a repository so that you can track issues or bugs associated with specific developments, but they aren't formally released in publishes marked by versions like a plugin or theme is.

 #### Installing as a package

-Because starters are "ejected" each time they are used, it's difficult to sync changes across multiple sites derived from the same starter.
-This problem was one of the motivating factors in developing the newer concept of themes for Gatsby.
-You can read more about why themes were developed in the [What are Gatsby Themes guide](/docs/themes/what-are-gatsby-themes/#gatsby-starters).
+Starters can't be installed into existing sites, this problem was one of the motivating factors in developing the newer concept of themes.
+You can read more about the rationale for themes in the [What are Gatsby Themes guide](/docs/themes/what-are-gatsby-themes/#gatsby-starters).

-### Differences in configurability
+### Differences and considerations in configuration

 Plugins and themes can expose options to make them configurable for users.
-There are different options for configuration like passing in options and shadowing files that make plugins and themes more powerful—but also more complicated—than starters.
+There are different possibilities for configuration like passing in options and shadowing files that make plugins and themes more powerful—but also more complicated—than starters.
+Because themes are also plugins, shadowing is possible in plugins as well.
+It may make sense for a plugin to take advantage of the shadowing API, but it is less common.

 | Configuration         | Plugin | Theme | Starter |
 | --------------------- | ------ | ----- | ------- |